que-rb/que/README.md

 Que's primary goal is reliability.
 You should be able to leave your application running indefinitely without worrying about jobs being lost due to a lack of transactional support, or left in limbo due to a crashing process.
 Que does everything it can to ensure that jobs you queue are performed exactly once (though the occasional repetition of a job can be impossible to avoid - see the docs on [how to write a reliable job](https://github.com/chanks/que/blob/master/docs/writing_reliable_jobs.md)).

 Que's secondary goal is performance.
 The worker process is multithreaded, so that a single process can run many jobs simultaneously.
-In [benchmarks of RDBMS queues](https://github.com/chanks/queue-shootout) using PostgreSQL 9.3 on a AWS c3.8xlarge instance, Que approaches 10,000 jobs per second, or about twenty times the throughput of DelayedJob or QueueClassic.
-You are encouraged to try things out on your own production hardware, though.
-(TODO: Run new benchmarks)

 Compatibility:
-- Ruby 2.2+
+- MRI Ruby 2.2+
 - PostgreSQL 9.5+
 - Rails 4.1+ (optional)